retro16/acsi2stm/doc/quick_start.md

 A few optional connectors are on the bottom side of the PCB and are not assembled by JLCPCB by default:

-* Configuration jumpers (RESET, ID_SHIFT, FLASH, ACSI)
+* Configuration jumpers (RESET, ID_SHIFT, FLASH, ACSI): 2.54mm male square pins
-* Serial/UART pins
+* Serial/UART pins: 2.54mm 6x square pins female socket
-* The Satan/UltraSatan IDC20 connector
+* Satan/UltraSatan IDC20 connector: IDC20 male or 2.54mm male square pins

-All these parts can be built using the same 2.54mm male square pins.
-It's better to use a real IDC20 connector though.
+See [jumpers](jumpers.md) for documentation about these parts.

 Flashing firmware